PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdlen.md

 pip install --upgrade dist/visualdl-*.whl
 ```

-If packaging and installation encounter other problems, don't install just want to run Visual DL can see [here](https://github.com/PaddlePaddle/VisualDL/blob/develop/docs/develop/how_to_dev_frontend_cn.md)
+If you encounter other packaging and installation problems, or just want to run Visual DL without installing it, you can read [here](https://github.com/PaddlePaddle/VisualDL/blob/develop/docs/develop/how_to_dev_frontend_cn.md)

 ## SDK